5 Things You Should Do Immediately When Faced with Water Damage

 Document and Report the Water Damage

 Before bringing in professionals to help repair the damage or remove water from the area, it’s important to document the damage for your insurance company.
-Taking photos from various angles and recording videos will verify your insurance claims and help your chances of being reimbursed for expenses related to fixing the damage.
+Taking photos from various angles and recording videos will verify your water damage claim and help your chances of being reimbursed for expenses related to fixing the damage.
 Digital images and videos are ideal because they can be stored electronically and are easily copied.
 Claim adjusters can help you compile compelling and irrefutable documentation of the damage.

 Once you have documented the damage, you should immediately notify your insurer.
 Keep your insurance company and local agent’s phone number in an easily accessible emergency bag and save them in your electronic devices.
 It is crucial to consult with an adjuster before making any repairs.
 Be sure to follow your insurance company’s directions and to carefully document your conversations with them.